brianhigh/research-computing/Security_Script.md

 CIA (AAA)
 ========================================================

 Some key tenets of information security are often described using the term "CIA".
 In its simplest form this stands for confidentiality, integrity, and availability.
-Confidentiality should be ready self-explanatory only people who should have access to information get it.
-Integrity means that your data is correct at least with respect to your expectation of what the data should be.
-Availability is a lofty term for making sure that you can get your data – that your data management system is built and designed in such a way that it will continue to make your data available to authorized parties and mitigate against threats to availability whether they be computer failure, network failure, a malicious exploit, or something else.

 - Confidentiality
 - Integrity